EdSaleh/web.ts/README.md

 Third, you implement the Render(document) method callback which is used to render the content when it's already available.

-Forth, create instance of this class and cal Load() method to ask to fethch the document in View() and Render(doc) when it's finished fetching.
+Fourth, create instance of this class and cal Load() method to ask to fethch the document in View() and Render(doc) when it's finished fetching.

 Fifth, Pages are loaded when a Url change is detected and load a different page based on the name of the Hash.